 Use the results of 3.1 to identify the overarching needs of the LEA.
 Determine the priority order of the identified needs based on data, team member and stakeholder knowledge, and answers to questions in the table below.
 Be sure to address the major program challenges identified in 3.1.
 Watch the Identifying Need webinar for additional information and guidance.

-Overarching Need Data driven professional learning
+Overarching Need Implement consistent, effective Tier One instruction in all classrooms

 How severe is the need?
 High

 Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

-Priority Order 3
+Priority Order 1